thammit/mail/README.md

    - Single records of all defined sources can be added – also fe_groups which will add all fe_users who have this groups assigned.
  - Plain list
    - A comma separated list of recipients (just mails or names and mails separated by a comma or semicolon)
-   - compare to direct_mail, within mail you also can choose whether the group of users should receive html or just plain mails.
+   - compare to EXT:direct_mail, within MAIL you also can choose whether the group of users should receive html or just plain mails.
    - categories are also definable
  - From other recipient lists
    - To make things even more flexible, it is also possible to create a compilation of different other recipient groups.

-Some direct_mail power users may miss the possibility to define queries as sending groups.
+Some EXT:direct_mail power users may miss the possibility to define queries as sending groups.
 This feature is currently not available, and will maybe come with a future release.
 Sponsoring is highly welcome.

-### 7. Add a mail page to the mail sysfolder
+### 7. Add a MAIL page to the MAIL sysfolder
-Mail brings an own page type (24, can be changed inside extension settings), which should appear as a new icon (letter within an envelope) above the page tree, beside the other page type icons.
+MAIL brings an own page type (24, can be changed inside extension settings), which should appear as a new icon (letter within an envelope) above the page tree, beside the other page type icons.

-To create a new mail, just drag and drop the mail page icon inside the new mail sysfolder created in step 3.
+To create a new mail, just drag and drop the MAIL page icon inside the new mail sysfolder created in step 3.

-Now you can add content to the mail page using the normal page module.
+Now you can add content to the MAIL page using the normal page module.

 As you may notice, only a few content elements are available, and some of them do not work yet.